Turbofan: Extreme bypass jet engines

 In the 1970s, Rolls-Royce/SNECMA tested a M45SD-02 turbofan fitted with variable-pitch fan blades to improve handling at ultralow fan pressure ratios and to provide thrust reverse down to zero aircraft speed.
 The engine was aimed at ultraquiet STOL aircraft operating from city-centre airports.

 In a bid for increased efficiency with speed, a development of the turbofan and turboprop known as a propfan engine was created that had an unducted fan.
 The fan blades are situated outside of the duct, so that it appears like a turboprop with wide scimitar-like blades.
 Both General Electric and Pratt & Whitney/Allison demonstrated propfan engines in the 1980s.
 Excessive cabin noise and relatively cheap jet fuel prevented the engines being put into service.
-The Progress D-27 propfan, developed in the U.S.S.R., was the only propfan engine equipped on a production aircraft.
+The Progress D-27 propfan, developed in the Soviet Union, was the only propfan engine equipped on a production aircraft.